Mr-Msz/HomemadeHealthMonitorCovid/README.md

 (1)	Send a data point of MAX30102 to Adafruit IO every 3 seconds.
 Read a measurement from Apple Watch every 3 seconds.
 (2)	Send the average of the past 30 data points (when we use a sampling frequency of 10 Hz, 3 seconds means 30 data points) to Adafruit IO every 3 seconds.
 Read a measurement from Apple Watch every 3 seconds.

+Same procedure is done with the BPM data though the interval changes from 3 to 5 seconds as that is approximately the interval between apple watch shows fluctuations in readings.

 In the comparison, we showed the data in a scatter plot where x-axis stands for the measurement of MAX30102 and y-axis stands for the measurement of Apple Watch.